How Does a Pre-Existing Condition Affect a Personal Injury Claim

 Disclosure and Medical History

-Disclosing your pre-existing conditions to all parties involved in your case and providing sufficient medical documentation is essential for a few key reasons.
+Disclosing your pre-existing conditions and providing medical records is critical for three reasons:

 Burden of Proof